 Brand Development: Elevated corporate presence via consistent brand-building measures.

 - Refortified service identity after Advertising Division slashed promotional funding.
-Responded with an aggressive three year plan which returned consumer awareness to earlier level.
+Responded with an aggressive three-year plan which returned consumer awareness to an earlier level.

-Member Management: Benchmarked quality standards, enacting fines for non-compliance of rules.
+Member Management: Benchmarked quality standards, enacting fines for non-compliance with rules.

 - Formalized prerequisites for potential and new members.
 Specified timelines for technical testing and integrated a fee structure to candidate members to assess in-house expertise to participate in the services.